josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 *   A blank line separates the `<header>` tag from the Markdown content
 *   Avoid using an `<h2>`, `<h3>`, `<h4>`, `<h5>`, or `<h6>`, as the CSS for callouts styles the `<header>` element

-Use callouts sparingly to grab the user's attention.
+Use callouts sparingly to grab the attention of the user.

 ## Trees